databricks/terraform-provider-databricks/docs/resources/storage_credential.md

 `aws_iam_role` optional configuration block for credential details for AWS:
 * `role_arn` - The Amazon Resource Name (ARN) of the AWS IAM role for S3 data access, of the form `arn:aws:iam::1234567890:role/MyRole-AJJHDSKSDF`

-`azure_service_principal` optional configuration block for credential details for Azure:
+`azure_service_principal` optional configuration block to use service principal as credential details for Azure:
 * `directory_id` - The directory ID corresponding to the Azure Active Directory (AAD) tenant of the application
 * `application_id` - The application ID of the application registration within the referenced AAD tenant
 * `client_secret` - The client secret generated for the above app ID in AAD. **This field is redacted on output**

-* `owner` - (Optional) Username/groupname/sp application_id storage credential owner.
+`azure_managed_identity` optional configuration block for using managed identity as credential details for Azure:
+* `access_connector_id` - The Resource ID of the Azure Databricks Access Connector resource, of the form `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg-name/providers/Microsoft.Databricks/accessConnectors/connector-name`

 ## Import